 There is minimal assembly required, mostly involving installing the handlebar into the stem, but also making sure all the screws are tight.

 This is the least favorite part for everyone, but I really recommend at least scanning through the user manual.
-It’s actually not that bad, it has illustrated guides, and will contain useful information about your specific scooter version (details may be different even in the same scooter model for different versions and batches).
+It’s actually not that bad, it has illustrated guides, and will contain useful information about your specific scooter version (details may be different even for different versions and batches of the same scooter model).